pevargas/netsys/gbn/README.md

 Which of the following functions work
 -------------------------------------

-	[ ] reliably transfer a data file between a client and server despite possible packet losses (packet error rate will vary during our testing to evaluate the correctness of your protocol implementation)
+- [] Reliably transfer a data file between a client and server despite possible packet losses (packet error rate will vary during our testing to evaluate the correctness of your protocol implementation)
-	[ ] sliding windows at both the client and server, with cumulative acknowledgements [ ] timeouts with retransmission
+- [] Sliding windows at both the client and server, with cumulative acknowledgements
+- [] Timeouts with retransmission
-	[ ] discarding of out­of­range packets
+- [] Discarding of out­of­range packets
-	[ ] buffering out­of­order packets
+- [] Buffering out­of­order packets

   [w]: http://www.vargascorpus.com/
   [e2]: mailto:patrick.vargas@colorado.edu
-  [e2]: mailto:b.grace.harsha@gmail.com
+  [e1]: mailto:b.grace.harsha@gmail.com